sighup/cbprotect_agent/README.md

-# cbprotect
+# cbprotect_agent

-Installation of CB Protect Agent.
-Adjust source_url to point to where the Cb Protection media is hosted.
+Installation of CB Protection Agent.
+Adjust source_url attribute to point to where the Cb Protection media is hosted.